VictorLpr/Dataviz_NobelPrizes/README.md

 # **Nobel Prizes World Finder - _Dataviz_**

-This project offers a visual and engaging exploration of Nobel Prize data from around the world, from 1901 to the present.
+This project offers a visual and engaging exploration of Nobel Prize data around the world, from 1901 to the present.

 Discover the laureates, their categories, and their contributions through an interactive world map.